 The first study of the mental health benefits of journaling was done in 1983 by James Pennebaker & Sandy Beall, and published in 1986.
 Pennebaker and Beall found that when college students were assigned to write about their trauma for four days, 15 minutes a day, those students were half as likely to visit the student Health Center over the following six months.
 (These results were later replicated by Jan Kiecolt-Glaser and Ron Glaser in 1988.)

 Since then, over 100 studies have explored the link between emotional writing and health (or mental health).
-Most studies show positive effects from writing.
+Most studies show the positive effects of writing.
 According to researchers and educators, journaling while we’re on vacation or traveling to another city can be a particularly powerful way to reflect on the self-observation uniquely available to us when we’re out of our standard daily routine.

-Today, many of us feel busier than ever and perhaps that is why long format journaling is, today, less popular than an abbreviated form of journaling you may know as bullet journaling.
-Although abbreviations, short hand, and lists have been a part of journaling for hundreds of years, what we today recognize as ‘bullet journaling’ was developed by a graphic designer named Ryder Carroll around 2013.
+Today, many of us feel busier than ever, and perhaps that is why long-format journaling is less popular today than an abbreviated form of journaling you may know as bullet journaling.
+Although abbreviations, shorthand, and lists have been a part of journaling for hundreds of years, what we today recognize as ‘bullet journaling’ was developed by a graphic designer named Ryder Carroll around 2013.

 - Hölzel, B. K., Carmody, J., Vangel, M., Congleton, C., Yerramsetti, S. M., Gard, T., & Lazar, S. W. (2011).
 Mindfulness practice leads to increases in regional brain gray matter density.
 Psychiatry Research, 191(1), 36–43. https://doi.org/10.1016/j.pscychresns.2010.08.006